 Summary of Deliberations

 This Section provides an overview of the deliberations of the EPDP team.
 The points outlined below are meant as brief, relevant background information on the group’s discussions that provide the context for its proposed outcomes.
-They should not be read as either final recommendations or as representing the entirety of the deliberations of the EPDP team.
+They should not be read as representing the entirety of the deliberations of the EPDP team.

+The EPDP team published its Initial Report for Public Comments in September 2021.
+It received a total of thirty-three (33) comments, fourteen (14) of which were submitted by individual commentators, thirteen (13) by organizations (largely from either IGOs or members of the domain investor community), with the remaining six (6) filed by one of ICANN’s recognized community structures (viz., the Business and Intellectual Property Constituencies, the At Large Advisory Committee (ALAC), the Governmental Advisory Committee (GAC), the Registrars Stakeholder Group and the Registries Stakeholder Group).
+The EPDP team used the GNSO’s Public Comment Review Tool to organize the various submissions according to each preliminary recommendation contained in the Initial Report.
+This facilitated the EPDP team’s analysis of each comment and identification of any new issues, facts or concerns raised by the commentators.

+The Public Comment Review Tool and the EPDP team’s discussions of the comments it received can be reviewed on the EPDP team’s wiki space here.

+Between October 2021 (when the Public Comment Proceeding on the Initial Report was closed) to February 2022, the EPDP team reviewed the input it received and began developing draft final recommendations based on the feedback and its subsequent deliberations.
+The following sub-sections summarize the major themes and considerations discussed by the EPDP team in reaching its final conclusions.

-Fact-Finding and Research
+Initial Fact-Finding and Research

 Under the Addendum establishing the IGO Work Track and reflected in the EPDP team Charter, the EPDP team “is expected to take into account the review of the relevant historical documentation and prior community work conducted by the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group (see Sections 3.1 and 3.2 of the PDP Final Report), relevant GAC Advice, the 31-October-2016 letter from IGO Legal Counsels to Council Leadership, the external legal expert opinion commissioned by the PDP Working Group (Annex F), and the IGO Small Group Proposal (Annex D).”
 EPDP team members were provided with these documents and a Briefing Paper to clarify the expected scope of work and to highlight the previous deliberations that took place in the IGO-INGO Access to Curative Rights PDP.